Home/ Blog/ Preventive Care/

 A senior man can be seen getting his yearly flu shot at his doctor's office-2.jpeg

 The flu is a viral infection that is treatable, but can be deadly to vulnerable groups like seniors or adults living with chronic health conditions such as asthma and diabetes.
 One of the best ways to protect yourself from the flu is to get an annual flu vaccination.
-According to the CDC, adults 50+ should avoid the nasal spray influenza vaccine.
-It is preferred that older adults age 65+ receive one of the following vaccines for their flu shot:
+According to the CDC, seniors 65+ should avoid the nasal spray influenza vaccine and should get any approved flu vaccine:

 High dose flu vaccine